 In 2005, the Grendon team at the time merged with the Prims CC to form the Grendon and Prims CC.
 The Grendon and Prims CC maintain the pitch at Grendon and offers a more competitive option for those who want to play league cricket.
 That said, this is a very friendly club and again they are always looking for new members young or old, particularly residents from the village, as the majority of the team live outside the village.

-They run two Saturday sides, with the first XI being promoted to division 4 of the Northamptonshire Cricket League in 2011 and the second XI being promoted to division 12 in 2012.
+They run two Saturday sides, with the first XI being in division 4 of the Northamptonshire Cricket League and the second XI being in division 12.